This policy tells you how Frasers Property manages the personal information it holds and how it complies with its privacy obligations.

 It is Frasers Property's policy to respect the confidentiality of information and the privacy of individuals.
-Frasers Property is bound by the Privacy Act 1988 (Cth) (Privacy Act) including the Australian Privacy Principles ('Principles') and any relevant privacy code registered under the Privacy Act.
-The Principles are designed to protect the confidentiality of information and the privacy of individuals by regulating the way personal information is managed.
+Frasers Property must comply with the Australian Privacy Principles (Principles) in the Privacy Act 1988 (Cth) (Privacy Act).
+The Principles are designed to protect the privacy of individuals by regulating the way personal information is managed.

 What kind of personal information do we collect?